-Thank you for your interest in the CPNP Foundation Student Chapter Impact Grants.
-The College of Psychiatric and Neurologic Pharmacists Foundation seeks to fund grants to student chapters who develop projects and activities that strive to meet one or more of the goals below:
+Thank you for your interest in the AAPP Foundation Student Chapter Impact Grants.
+The American Association of Psychiatric Pharmacists Foundation (AAPPF) seeks to fund grants to student chapters who develop projects and activities that strive to meet one or more of the goals below:

 - Impact patient care